-In a buyer’s market, it might be possible to negotiate some or all of the closing costs to be paid by the seller.
+In a buyer’s market, it might be possible to negotiate the house price or some or all of the closing costs to be paid by the seller.
 These costs include appraisal fees, settlement fees, title policies, recording fees, land surveys, and transfer tax.
-Many home buyers are surprised by how expensive closing costs are, but in particularly hot markets with multiple offers, sellers can counter with a simple “no” to indicate they won’t be covering those costs for the buyer.
+Many buyers are surprised by how expensive closing costs are, but in particularly hot markets with multiple offers, sellers can counter with a simple “no” to indicate they won’t be covering those costs for the buyer.

 While real estate counter offers vary depending on the market, the seller’s unique circumstances, and other standalone factors, there are some fairly standard parameters to the counter offer process:

 There’s no legal limit to the number of counter offers in real estate transactions.
 Initial offers, counter offers, and subsequent counter offers could ping pong back and forth for weeks or more.